Rodaviva29/StripeCord/README.md

 3. Admin Command to Check the Status of the Subscription from Stripe;
 4. Configure the name of the commands, the time the check will execute and more with `.env` file.

+## WIKI

+Please check the [Wiki / Docs](https://github.com/Rodaviva29/StripeCord/wiki) to get started with this project.

 ## License

 This project is licensed under the MIT License - check the [LICENSE.md](LICENSE.md) file for details.